 When you notice the change happening, it’s time to recognize it!

 As you see new actions and behaviors from the change in effect, speak on it or write about it.
 Give voice to actions worth praising and give continual acknowledgment.
 Express your gratitude in both public and private settings.
-Recognition motivates individuals in your organization to self-initiate and act upon the idea.
+Recognition motivates individuals in your organization to self-initiate and acts upon the idea.

 Recognition goes a long way.
 Improved morale and productivity work can shine throughout the organization, unified with a deeper sense of purpose.
 This is a symbolic way of saying you’re getting it right.

 Example: We give shoutouts and recognize our employees for their involvement with the MOD Movement.
 We also hand out awards and have an annual banquet to celebrate all the meaningful work produced.

 We take pride in MyOutDesk Virtual Assistants — and so do the colleagues who share and praise MyOutDesk’s services within their professional networks such as real estate, healthcare, and more.
 Over 7500 clients trust MyOutDesk as a strategic partner offering virtual assistant services.
 Check out our five-star reviews and connect with us today!

 When you apply the Organizational Change Model, you are able to revisit any stage of the process and make adjustments as you adapt to a more perfect solution.
 When applied alongside the 7-Figure Business Roadmap, business leaders can learn to effectively scale, increase profits, and lead a talented workforce.

 MyOutDesk proudly provides free business growth business guides, books, and strategy calls.
 See what we are about, and schedule a free consultation with us.
 We’ll take the time to learn more about your business and offer solutions to foster top talent and lower operational costs for your company.